 For the parent and spouse who is divorcing an alcoholic, we have found the following to be most helpful:

-If your spouse denies the alcohol abuse problem, then proving it becomes a priority.
+If your spouse denies the alcohol abuse problem, then proving it becomes a priority

 However, past attempts at rehabilitation, medical records, witnesses to the alcohol abuse, admissions of the alcohol abuse, and similar evidence can also corroborate both the past and ongoing alcohol abuse.
 Some of these pursuits may run into privacy objections.

 However, what is easier does not always occur and the priority must be protecting the children until that other parent is ready to resume a healthy relationship with them that does not include the ongoing alcohol abuse problem.

 This random testing can be customized for the case and there is no one size fits all when it comes to the testing procedure and the result's agreed upon impact.

 The worst type of case and the most dangerous one as it relates to the children is that which involves the spouse who refuses to get help and refuses to acknowledge any measures need to be taken even though the alcohol abuse problem is significant.

 Supervised visitation is an extreme measure but if the alcohol abuse is so serious that the spouse who suffers from it cannot reasonably be trusted to be alone with the children, there are few measures that are more protective of the children and their best interest.

 Divorcing an alcoholic who is also the family's financial support

 We have seen doctors, lawyers, engineers, presidents of companies and people in all walks of life, whether blue-collar or white-collar, suffer from ongoing alcohol abuse but still maintain and sometimes even excel at their chosen profession.

 However, the reality is that a divorce can cause such a high level of stress to someone who suffers from this disease that this person's conduct in their personal lives, professional lives and now divorce could become unpredictable.

 This unpredictability may be deliberately sabotaging employment or their ability to earn income within the work environment.
 In a personal environment, it can manifest itself through the alcohol abuse's escalation as well as how person handles the ongoing stress.

 What we believe is most important is for the spouse who is divorcing an alcoholic to sit down with the chosen family law attorney, financial professional, therapist and others who are involved and plan ahead.

 If there are significant funds in various accounts that need to be protected or the spouses who is abusing alcohol has threatened to remove the funds, proper measures can be taken in Family Court to protect those accounts and there may be situations where it is even proper to take steps to protect those accounts before a family law case commences.

 Of course, just because a spouse is divorcing an alcoholic does not mean he or she should sit on the sideline and be pressed into a lack of financial support.

 Divorcing an alcoholic who is the lower income earner